-A SWOT analysis is a common tool used to plan and understand the four major categories involved in a project, business, or technology.
-For using such a tool, it is needed to specify the objective of the project and identify the internal and external factors that are supportive or unfavourable to achieving that objective.
-A SWOT analysis is often used as part of a strategic planning process.
+A SWOT analysis is a common tool used to plan and understand the four major categories involved in a project, business, technology.
+It is needed to specify the objective and identify the internal and external factors that are supportive or unfavourable to achieving that objective.
+Whitin the external factors is fundamental the territory transformation and corresponding with urban planning tools (Bellone 2022).